 - 2 cups frozen peas

-- 2 tablespoon cilantro, chopped, for garnish
+- 2 tbsp cilantro, chopped, for garnish

 Instructions